statgen/pheweb/README.md

 ### 7. Use a real webserver.

-At this point your Pheweb should be working how you want it to, and everything should be good except maybe the URL you're using.
+At this point your PheWeb should be working how you want it to, and everything should be good except maybe the URL you're using.

 For maximum speed and safety, you should switch to running Flask behind something like Apache2 or Nginx.
 More information about this is [here](http://flask.pocoo.org/docs/0.11/deploying/#deployment).